proggramer/vk-telegram_messages/README.md

 3) [vk_api library](https://github.com/python273/vk_api) (for easy work with Vk API)
 4) Bot in Telegram (@BotFather helps you)

 Functionality: Bot works only with text.
-Photo, vidio and another good things will be added in future...
+Photo, video and another good things will be added in future...
 Maybe :D

 Attention: It's only early version of bot.
 It can have problems with normal work and security of your Vk page and Telegram account.